 “That person comes and asks the same thing time and time again, so it is Uzai (annoying).”

-This word has the same meaning as めんどくさい (mendokusai) That means troublesome or bothersome, it is usually used in the exact same situations as the same words in English.
-While Mendokusai is precisely the same, hearing teens and university students use Mendoi is more common.
+This word has the same meaning as めんどくさい (mendokusai), which means troublesome or bothersome, and is usually used in the exact same situations as the same words in English.
+While Mendokusai is exactly the same, it is more common to hear teenagers and college students use Mendoi.

 (Kadai ha ookute tsumaranai kara hontouni mendoi.)